 Carrying Out the Business Continuity Plan: Implementation

-All of the hard work in the planning stages and the designation stage should create a well-oiled machine for when it is time to implement the plan.
+All the hard work in the planning and designation stages should create a well-oiled machine for when it is time to implement the plan.
 Here is what should take place when adversity strikes your business: